amirulirfn1/Mahardika/README.md

 - `packages/ui` shared UI components
 - `packages/config` shared configs (ESLint, Tailwind, TS, Prettier)

-## Security model for policies and PDFs
+## Security model for policies and documents

-- `public.policies` is protected by strict RLS: same-agency users can select/insert/update; delete is limited to `agency_owner` (and platform admins) within the same agency.
+- `public.policies` is protected by tenant-scoped RLS.
+Owners and admins can manage any policy in their tenant; agents can be restricted to their assigned policies via policy checks.
-- Policy PDFs are stored in a private bucket `policy-pdfs`.
-RLS on `storage.objects` restricts access by `metadata.agency_id == current_agency_id()`.
+- Policy documents live in the private bucket `policy-docs`.
+Storage policies ensure the first path segment matches the authenticated `tenant_id`.
-- Server code ensures all PDF uploads set `metadata.agency_id` automatically; clients cannot override it.
+- Server utilities automatically write files to `policy-docs/{tenant_id}/{policy_id}/...` and store metadata in `policies.files_json`.
 - Signed URLs expire after 10 minutes.

 ## Payment tracking

-- `public.policy_payments` tracks incoming payments tied to `public.policies`.
+- `public.policy_payments` tracks incoming payments tied to `public.policies` with fields for `method`, `reference`, `notes`, and soft-delete support.
-- RLS strictly scopes all operations to the agency of the owning policy.
-Delete is limited to agency owners (and platform admins).
+- RLS strictly scopes all operations to the tenant of the owning policy.
+Deletion/restoration is limited to owners/admins.
-- UI: create and list payments under a policy detail, with a dedicated payments page for more entries.
+- UI: create and list payments under a policy detail, with a dedicated payments page for expanded history.

 ## Soft delete and audit trail

-- Both `public.policies` and `public.policy_payments` support soft delete via `deleted_at`.
+- `public.policies`, `public.policy_payments`, and other core tables include `deleted_at` for reversible deletes.
-- RLS hides soft-deleted rows by default in SELECT/UPDATE/INSERT checks.
+- RLS excludes soft-deleted rows by default.
-- `public.audit_events` records inserts/updates/deletes and soft-delete/restore, scoped by `actor_agency_id`.
+- `public.audit_log` captures inserts, updates, deletes, soft-delete, and restore events along with JSON snapshots.
-- Policy detail includes a danger zone to soft delete/restore; audit visibility is restricted to the same agency.
+- Policy detail includes a danger zone section to soft delete/restore and surfaces the audit history.

 ## Monitoring (Sentry)